Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 There is also lower overall maintenance compared to dentures.
 Dental implants can be treated just like your natural teeth.
 This means all you need to do is brush your teeth at least twice a day and floss daily.
 No adhesives, adjustments, or hassle.

 The entire dental implant process can take several months.
-Once our dentists have determined you are a candidate for, they’ll schedule the procedure.
+Once our dentists have determined you are a candidate for dental implant surgery, they’ll schedule the procedure.
 Assuming you don’t first require a bone graft, we’ll give you anesthesia before inserting the implant into your jawbone during your first appointment.

 Over the next several months, the tooth implant will fuse to your jaw in a process called osseointegration.
 Our dentists will monitor your progress to make sure you’re healing properly.
 Once the implantation is complete, you’ll return to one of our West Michigan dental offices to have the crown placed over the implant.
 A porcelain crown is what gives you the look and function of a natural tooth.